usepolvo/usepolvo-docs/src/guide/getting-started/installation.md

 pip show usepolvo
 ```

-This should display information about the installed usepolvo package, including the version number.
+This should display information about the installed polvo package, including the version number.

-## Upgrading usepolvo
+## Upgrading polvo

-To upgrade to the latest version of usepolvo, use the following command:
+To upgrade to the latest version of polvo, use the following command:

 ```bash
 pip install --upgrade usepolvo